 What made you choose LifeLong Adoptions?

-We loved that Lifelong seemed so personal.
+We loved that LifeLong seemed so personal.
 We didn’t want to be just a number on a list.
-The fact that the birthparents could choose which family would raise their child was a huge deciding factor.
+The fact that the expectant parents could choose which family would raise their child was a huge deciding factor.

 What were some of the biggest challenges of the adoption process?

-One of the biggest challenges for us was choosing a birthmother.
+One of the biggest challenges for us was choosing an expectant mother.
 Having been presented with two on the same day, we felt enormous pressure to make the “right” decision.
 Another challenge was the lack of control of prenatal care.
 It’s at that point that you have to trust in the Lord that he has given you the situation and that the health of the baby is in His hands.
-Another challenge is working with the lawyers in your state and the lawyer for the birthmother in her state and making sure requirements are met on both sides.
+Another challenge is working with the lawyers in your state and the lawyer for the expectant mother in her state and making sure requirements are met on both sides.